jetsoo/MovieStoreApi/README.md

 # MovieStoreApi

 API with 4 entitys: Orders,Movie,Buyer,Director

-all crud-operations working, more coming soon
+all crud-operations working

 api connected to local postgreSQL database

+more coming soon